 “The Santa Fe trains stopped at Eudora to ‘ice up’ and the engine and machinery at the plant, which were kept working overtime, made so much noise that more than one citizen was for declaring the plant a nuisance.”

-Close by, the Eudora House owned by S. E. Brune, who had a photography studio just south of the hotel, provided lodging until it burnt down in 1893.
+Close by, the Eudora House owned four years by S. E. Brune, who had a photography studio just south of the hotel, provided lodging until it burnt down in 1893.
 Western Kansas World reported Oct.
 14, 1893, that a coal oil lamp exploded and caused the fire that destroyed this hotel’s contents at an estimated cost of $3,500; the hotel carried insurance for only $2,000.
 The Bismarck Hotel southeast of the depot a couple of steps at the northwest corner of Sixth Street and Main Street also housed train travelers.
 The depot was fitted with gas fixtures in 1905, and telephone service in 1935.
 Steve Alvarez, who lived by the depot in the mid-20th century, remembered how the station agents used to hang the mailbag out from the depot for the train coming through to pick up.
 Agents after Carr included J. N. Hearin (1937-1948), Sid Simons (1948-1966), Wilbur DeLong (1966), and John Cox (1966-1967).
 The depot closed in 1967.

 Occupations in 1875.
 Eudora Township records in 1875 showed a total population of 1,774 with 516 listed as farmers.
 That number included all males over 10 years of age in farm families.